core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 * In a stream oriented transport protocol such as TCP, a form of message delimitation is needed.
-For this purpose, CoAP over TCP introduces a length field with variable size. {{fig-shim}} shows the adjusted CoAP header format with a modified structure for the fixed header (first 4 bytes of the UDP CoAP header), which includes the length information of variable size, shown here as an 8-bit length.
+For this purpose, CoAP over TCP introduces a length field with variable size. {{fig-frame}} shows the adjusted CoAP header format with a modified structure for the fixed header (first 4 bytes of the UDP CoAP header), which includes the length information of variable size, shown here as an 8-bit length.